 The routine prescribing of steroids, painkillers and immunosuppressant agents by medical professionals for autoimmune disorders, is, in my opinion, a tragedy and dooms these persons to a life of ongoing degeneration and little hope.

 It has been my long experience, including my own case, that most patients with A.S. can be improved.
-In cases where the etiological factors are identified and the causes addressed the progressive nature of the disease, like other autoimmune issues, can be halted and in most cases significant reversals of the patient’s illness can be made (see video interviews with two of our patients above and below).
+In cases where the etiological factors are identified and the causes addressed the progressive nature of the disease, like other autoimmune issues, can be halted and in most cases significant reversal of the patient’s illness can be made (see video interviews with two of our patients above and below).
 This requires hard work on the part of the patient.
 The earlier the patient begins their journey back to health the better.
 Cases of advanced bridging of vertebra can be assisted but the farther the disease has progressed the less the opportunity for a full recovery.
 Nonetheless, overall improvements in vitality, increases in mobility and reduction of pain without the use of drugs are frequently possible even in advanced cases with a motivated patient willing to undergo a thorough evaluation and do the hard work needed.